Tarragon

 Origins:

-Believed to be a native of southern Russia, Siberia and Tartary and has been cultivated for only about 600 years.
+Tarragon, believed to be a native of southern Russia, Siberia and Tartary has been cultivated for around 600 years.

 Height: